10 Strong Takeaways From Disappointing 2023 Red Sox Season

 Story continues below advertisement

-In August and September, the rotation constantly struggled to deliver five innings in a start and heavily taxed a talented bullpen that quickly and understandably tired down the stretch as Boston fell out of contention.
+In August and September, the rotation constantly struggled to deliver five innings in a start, heavily taxing a talented bullpen that quickly and understandably tired down the stretch as Boston fell out of contention.

 For most of the year, ineffectiveness and injuries added up.
 Starting pitching will unequivocally be the focal point of the offseason to find a true ace and arms that can go deep into ballgames.
 There is no greater priority in the efforts for the Red Sox to play postseason baseball in 2024.